Multipolar Skyrmion Crystals in Non-Kramers Doublet Systems

-The RKKY interaction is known to stabilize dipolar skyrmion crystals~\cite{wang_skyrmions_2020}.
-Like typical skyrmion hosting systems~\cite{yu2012magnetic,okubo2012multiple,leonov2015multiply,hayami2016bubble,lin2016ginzburg}, achieving the SkX phase generally requires the presence of an external magnetic field.~\footnote{Zero-field SkXs have been reported to exist in a Kondo lattice model on the triangular lattice~\cite{ozawa2017zerofield} but in the strong coupling regime.
-Here we focus on the weak coupling regime, i.e., the RKKY limit.} However, the coupling between the magnetic field and the multipolar moments is of higher order~\cite{patri2019unveiling}.
+The RKKY interaction is known to stabilize chiral dipolar orders such as skyrmion crystals~\cite{batista2008itinerant,motome2012hidden,wang_skyrmions_2020}.
+Like in typical skyrmion hosting systems~\cite{yu2012magnetic,okubo2012multiple,leonov2015multiply,hayami2016bubble,lin2016ginzburg}, achieving the SkX phase generally requires the presence of an external magnetic field.~\footnote{Zero-field SkXs have been reported to exist in a Kondo lattice model on the triangular lattice~\cite{ozawa2017zerofield} but in the strong coupling regime.
+Here we focus on the weak coupling regime, i.e., the RKKY limit.} However, the coupling between the magnetic field and the multipolar moments are of higher order~\cite{patri2019unveiling}.
 This implies that obtaining a multipolar SkX may necessitate the application of an unrealistically strong magnetic field.
 We show that our system, featuring a compass-like anisotropy originating from the non-Kramers nature of the constituent doublet and bond-dependent hoppings, stabilizes multipolar SkXs even at \emph{zero magnetic field}.
 Moreover, our model exhibits various multipolar phases.
-The absence of dipolar characteristics also poses a challenge in detecting multipolar orders, as they evade conventional magnetic probes, such as neutron scattering and nuclear magnetic resonance~\cite{patri2019unveiling,lee2018landau}.
+The absence of dipolar characteristics also poses a challenge for detecting multipolar orders, as they evade conventional magnetic probes such as neutron scattering and nuclear magnetic resonance~\cite{patri2019unveiling,lee2018landau}.
 Consequently, these orders are often referred to as ``hidden orders.''
-We propose that the spontaneous Hall response of conduction electrons in the presence of these multipolar phases can serve as a signature for detecting these orders.
+We propose that the spontaneous Hall response of conduction electrons in the presence of these multipolar phases can serve as signature for detecting these orders.

-We start by considering single-ion physics for the $f^2$ configurations.
-Under local $T_d$ CEF, the spin-orbit coupled $J=4$ multiplet splits and gives rise to a low-lying non-Kramers doublet $\Gamma_{3g}$~\cite{patri2020critical}, separated from high-energy levels by a CEF gap $\Delta$ [see Fig.~\ref{fig:1}~(a)].
+We start by considering the single-ion physics for the $5f^2$ configurations.
+Under the local $T_d$ CEF, the spin-orbit coupled $J=4$ multiplet splits and gives rise to a low-lying non-Kramers doublet $\Gamma_{3g}$~\cite{patri2020critical}, separated from the high-energy levels by a CEF gap $\Delta$ [see Fig.~\ref{fig:1}~(a)].
 Within the $\Gamma_{3g}$, three pseudo-spin-1/2 operators, defined as

 form a closed $\mathfrak{su}(2)$ algebra.
-Here $S^{X,Y}$ are time-reversal even quadrupolar operators, while $S^{Z}$~\footnote{The overline indicates the fully symmetric product} is the time-reversal odd octupolar operator.
+Here $S^{X,Y}$ are time-reversal even quadrupolar operators, while $S^{Z}$~\footnote{The overline indicates the fully symmetric product} is a time-reversal odd octupolar operator.